swails/vim-setup/README.md

 Mini buffer explorer adds a split with a hidden buffer containing the list of all active buffers in a clickable and easy-to-view manner.
 This is much better than using tabs in my limited experience.

+NERDTree is an optional file browser that can be added to a vertical split (to the left of the buffer editor).

+swift.vim is a SWIFT plugin for VIM, and enable syntax highlighting and proper indentation.

 Getting started
 ---------------